-The driver uses user-generated ASCII text files from Logic Developer to generate the tag database.
+The device driver uses user-generated ASCII text files from Logic Developer to generate the tag database.
 Certain aspects of the Automatic Tag Database Generation process are specific to the application from which variables are imported.
 The following topics are LogicDeveloper specific.
-For information on how to import tags from an application other than LogicDeveloper, refer to Automatic Tag Database Generation to see if the application is supported.
+To import tags from an application other than LogicDeveloper, refer to Automatic Tag Database Generation to see if the application is supported.